-If you’re using HIFO by Exchange, and the sale in this example took place on Coinbase, the second BTC purchased for $20,000 would be the sale’s cost basis, even though you have BTC on BlockFi with a higher cost basis.
+If you’re using HIFO by account/wallet, and the sale in this example took place on Coinbase, the second BTC purchased for $20,000 would be the sale’s cost basis, even though you have BTC on BlockFi with a higher cost basis.

 How can I change my accounting method?

 To change your accounting method, go to the Taxes page in your TaxBit account.
 At the lower half of the page, you'll see a box labeled "Cost Basis Method."
 New TaxBit accounts will default to the HIFO by account/wallet.

 Click Edit, then click the dropdown arrow to see a list of all available accounting methods.